Horse Lease Payments

 Consider language that reflects what, if any, types of warranties and representations are being made in connection with the agreement.
 For example, whether the seller represents that the horse is in good condition, buyer has been provided with all health and vaccination records, that once purchase price is received in full a bill of sale will be provided to buyer, and whether the horse is being sold “as is” with no warranties, express or implied.
 Be aware of when these warranties go into effect, e.g. on the effective date of the agreement and transfer of possession of the horse.

-While the above is not an all-inclusive list of what should be in a lease-to-buy or installment payment equine sales contract, it includes some of the issues that can crop up if buyer/seller decide to enter into such an agreement.
+While the above is not an all-inclusive list of what should be in a lease-to-buy or installment payment equine sales contract, it includes some of the issues.

-A lease-to-buy or installment equine sales agreement may be a “win-win” situation for both buyer and seller, but be mindful of the pitfalls that can arise.
+A lease-to-buy or installment equine sales agreement may be a “win-win” situation for both buyer and seller.
+Remember, be mindful of the pitfalls that can arise.

 This article does not create an attorney-client relationship between you and the article’s author.
 This article is not a substitute for competent legal advice from a licensed professional attorney in your state.
 Looking for an equine lawyer? click here